Emerging in retail banking in the early 2000s, digital signage was commonly considered a logical extension of traditional in-branch communications

 #2 – Know Your Audience

-To create more resonant messaging, it’s essential to understand who is walking in each of your neighborhood branches.
+To create more resonant messaging, it’s essential to understand who is walking in to each of your neighborhood branches.
 While PwC finds that 44% of banks have customer and market segmentation models in place, financial institutions must have an underlying strategy to maximize their use.
-Once adopted, regularly re-visiting customer segmentation models to ensure they remain accurate is essential to ensure your messaging maintains high relevance with your target audience.
+Once adopted, regularly re-visiting customer segmentation models to ensure they remain accurate is essential to ensure your in-branch communications maintain high relevance with your target audience.

 #3 – Anticipate Audience Mindset